OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/create-validation-form.md

     ![Screenshot providing an overview of the verification code form in ODC Studio](images/verification-code-overivew-odcs.png "Verification Code Form Overview")

- 1. Open the widget tree for the **Login** screen. and do the following:
+ 1. Open the widget tree for the **Login** screen and do the following:
     1. Right-click the **LoginForm** and click **Insert** > **Container**.
     1. Click the container in the **Login** screen and add the text `New Account?`.
     1. From the Toolbox, drag a **Link** widget, and place it after the text.